RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 Utility Tiles:
 1. On Placed, refresh all neighboring tiles user-activated abilities
+2. Activated: Increase a neighboring tile's Credits by 1
-3. Activated: Summon and score the next tile (draws it)
+4. Activated: Summon and score the next tile (draws it)
-4. Activated: Score an adjacent already placed tile instantly
+5. Activated: Score an adjacent already placed tile instantly
+6. LINE Evacuator: On placement, all LINE tiles are returned to deck
+7.

 Potential gpt prompt:
 primary gameplay mechanics: